 Anything above those caps comes out of your assets — wages, savings, equity in your Bloomington Hills house.
 Utah is not a no-fault state in the sense people assume; PIP covers your own minor medical bills, not the other driver's.

-For most Southern Utah households we write, the right starting point is 100/300/100 with $5,000–$10,000 of PIP and matching uninsured/underinsured motorist coverage.
-For homeowners or anyone with meaningful assets, we layer a personal umbrella policy ($1M+) on top — they're surprisingly cheap, often $200–$350 a year, because they sit above your auto and home limits.
+A common reference point many Southern Utah households talk through with their agent is 100/300/100 with $5,000–$10,000 of PIP and matching uninsured/underinsured motorist coverage.
+Homeowners and households with meaningful assets often layer a personal umbrella policy ($1M+) on top — these typically run $200–$350 a year because they sit above your auto and home limits.

-These limits are a general starting point, not one-size-fits-all advice.
-Every household's situation — income, assets, risk tolerance, and state of residence — is different.
-We recommend reviewing your coverage with a licensed agent who can assess your specific needs before making any changes.
+Any specific figures shown above are illustrative starting points for conversation, not advice or a guarantee of coverage.
+Every household's situation — income, assets, risk tolerance, dependents, and state of residence — is different.
+Please review your actual coverage needs with a licensed agent before making any changes to your policy.

 Uninsured motorists are the other half of the story